rwakos/advent-of-code-2022/README.md

-# advent-of-code-2022
-Sytac advent of code
+# Sytac advent of code 2022

+## Notes

+Run the index.html file using any server like live server on VSCode